Chandkheda: New C.G.Road

 The newly developed 100 ft wide "New C.G.
 Road" (Chandkheda-Gandhinagar) road is a residential area.
 It includes the Vishwakarma Government Engineering College(VGEC).
 This college was also a temporary campus for IIT Gandhinagar during its early stages.
 VGEC is now the campus for GTU university.
-There are several schools and educational institutes situated here.
+There are several schools and educational institutes situated here with some notable ones including Podar International School Chandkheda branch.

 4D Mall

 4D Square Mall is a shopping mall situated near Visat-Gandhinagar highway.
 There are many brand stores there.

 Devbhoomi

 Devbhoomi, officially known as Parshwanath nagar, is a residential area near ONGC colony and New C.G. road.
 Devbhoomihas around 1000+ houses.
 Having these many houses, Devbhoomiis considered as the second largest residential society in Chandkheda after Gujarat Housing Board.

 Gujarat Housing Board

-The Gujarat Housing Board is a neighborhood near Jantanagar in Chandkheda area.
+The Gujarat Housing Board is a neighborhood near Jantanagar in Chandkheda area, and it is also the biggest society in Chandkheda area as well as in Ahmedabad.
+Consisting about more than 3000 residences.